hjm2217/ZI-HGT/README.md

 ## A Zero-Inflated Hierarchical Generalized Transformation Model to Address Non-Normality in Spatially-Informed Cell-Type Deconvolution

-This GitHub repository contains instructions to use the ZI-HGT in your work and code to reproduce all figures, real data results, and simulation results from the paper _A Zero-Inflated Hierarchical Generalized Transformation Model to Address Non-Normality in
+This repository contains instructions to use the ZI-HGT in your work and code to reproduce all figures, real data results, and simulation results from the paper _A Zero-Inflated Hierarchical Generalized Transformation Model to Address Non-Normality in
 Spatially-Informed Cell-Type Deconvolution_ by Hunter J. Melton, Jonathan R. Bradley, and Chong Wu.